-A: The s.106 agreement will require The All England Lawn Tennis Ground Plc to deliver the AELTC Parkland (permissive park) prior to an agreed trigger and thereafter to maintain and manage the AELTC Parkland and provide public access in perpetuity (subject to some agreed exceptional circumstances in which access may be prevented in the short term).
-The All England Lawn Tennis Ground Plc will provide and implement a plan regarding this access to be agreed by the Council as local planning authority.
-Section 106 agreements run with the land and therefore will be enforceable against both the applicant as the current landowner and its successors in title.
+A: The s.106 agreement will require The All England Lawn Tennis Ground Plc the applicant-to deliver the AELTC Parkland (permissive park) prior to an agreed trigger and thereafter to maintain and manage the AELTC Parkland and provide public access in perpetuity (subject to some agreed exceptional circumstances in which access may be prevented in the short term).
+The All England Lawn Tennis Ground Plcapplicant will provide and implement a plan regarding this access to be agreed by the Council as local planning authority.
+Section 106 agreements are associated with a particular development and run with the land and therefore will be enforceable against both the applicant as the current landowner and its successors in title.
 Officers have not explored placing the land in trust and this is not considered necessary or appropriate in planning terms.